 But that whole exchange had one purpose: to set up what comes next.
 Andrew has also taken Jesus’ question seriously and thinks he’s found something.
 There’s a boy, probably ten or eleven years old, whose mama packed him some lunch.
 It’s just some leftovers, something to tide him over until dinnertime, but they are about to become the most famous leftovers in history!

 Let’s give this boy some backstory.
+(I’m making this up.)
 No school that day.
 The morning chores are done.
 Some prophet named Jesus is in town.
 If he hangs out near Jesus, maybe he’ll see a miracle or an arrest or something else interesting to talk about at school tomorrow.
 Mom says he can go; she even throws some food in a bag in case he gets hungry.
 He slings a “Thanks!” over his shoulder before the door slams behind him.

 Being shorter than most of the adults in the crowd near Jesus, he inches his way to the front and finds a spot off to the side, where he has a good view of the hill and the crowd.
 While he’s waiting for something to happen—anything, really—one of Jesus’ permanent followers spots him and steps back down the hill.
 I like to think that Andrew was kind to the boy and that he invited him up onto the hill instead of forcing him.
 Andrew isn’t sure such a meager offering will help, but at least it’s something.
 (Or maybe Andrew knows Jesus can make something out of virtually nothing.
-After all, he still remembers that fantastic wine at a wedding the year before.)
+After all, he still remembers the fantastic wine at that wedding the year before.)

 Jesus takes away this child’s food.